 Anything hard, sharp, and/or sizable enough to get stuck is a VERY bad idea — even those big ham bones that have “never been a problem before.”

-#4 Sweet Stuff
+#4 Sweet and Sugary Desserts

 Any dessert can be bad for your pet's belly, but those with heavy fats and/or chocolate (in any form) can be especially problematic.
+Stay away from anything with excessive amounts of sugar as it may contain xylitol – a toxic, and potentially fatal, sugar substitute.

 Onions can be especially tricky.
 This is not just because we see lots of vomiting and diarrhea associated with onion toxicity, but also because this class of plants (of the allium genus, which includes onions, garlic, leeks and chives) is actually toxic to their red blood cells.

-#6 Disobedient Relatives & Undisciplined friends
+#6 Disobedient Relatives & Undisciplined Friends

 As to these two final items, I strongly suggest you post a visually prominent sign referencing your wishes: